mjf1406/DidgYa/README.md

 ## Change Log

+-   2024/2/19
+    -   changed view modal from current week to last 7 days.
+    -   moved the DidgYa list to `me.html` and `index.html` is now a basic landing page.
+Thinking I'll switch over to `landing-test.html`
+    -   added weekly average between DidgYas to view modal
+    -   added daily averages for each day in the last 7 days to view modal
 -   2024/2/15
     -   table dated is now sorted in descending order
     -   graph data now matches table data